Preparation Guidelines for Authors:

 Terms of Submission:

 Papers must be submitted on the understanding that they have not been published elsewhere and are not currently under consideration by another journal published by SSRG or any other publisher.
-The submitting author is responsible for ensuring that the article’s publication has been approved by all the other coauthors.
-It is also the authors’ responsibility to ensure that the articles emanating from a particular institution are submitted with the approval of the necessary institution.
+The submitting author is responsible for ensuring that all the other coauthors have approved the article's publication.
+It is also the authors' responsibility to ensure that the articles emanating from a particular institution are submitted with the necessary institution's approval.

 All manuscripts are subject to peer review and are expected to meet standards of academic excellence.
-If approved by the editor, submissions will be considered by peer-reviewers, whose identities will remain anonymous to the authors.
+If approved by the editor, peer-reviewers will consider submissions whose identities will remain anonymous to the authors.

 Units of Measurement:

 Units of measurement should be presented simply and concisely using System International (SI) units.